What is CryptoSafeGuard? A Quick Summary.

 CryptoSafeGuard will also show as enabled in your backup reports.

 With CryptoSafeGuard added and enabled, you now need to enable SMS notifications.
 These notifications send an alert to a mobile number if CryptoSafeGuard detects a possible ransomware infection.
 Set up SMS notifications in the same dialog used to enable CryptoSafeGuard.
 As you can see in the Settings screen shot above, all you need to do is enter the phone number into the field provided.

 Type the phone number in the SMS Number field using the standard international phone number format “+<country code><mobile phone number>”.
 The SMS test button will become active once a phone number has been entered in the correct format.

 Click Test and a test message will be sent to that phone.

 Securing your backup destination

 The CryptoSafeGuard Shield protects your backups from ransomware by only allowing BackupAssist to create, delete or update data in your backups.
-This means if the BackupAssist machine is infected, the ransomware cannot corrupt or delete backups.
-However, if your backups are on a NAS or network share, you need to ensure that all other computers cannot access your backup destination, as they could potentially spread an infection to it.
+This means if the BackupAssist machine is infected, the ransomware cannot corrupt or delete your backups.
+However, if the backups are on a NAS or network share, you need to ensure that all other computers cannot access your backup destination, as they could potentially spread an infection to it.